-You've now learned how to construct potentially powerful time series models like ARIMA and SARIMA, fitting them to historical data to understand patterns like trend, seasonality, and autocorrelation.
-However, simply building a model doesn't guarantee its usefulness for forecasting.
-How do we know if the SARIMA(1,1,1)(1,1,0,12) model you painstakingly tuned is actually better at predicting next month's sales than a simpler ARIMA(2,1,0) model, or even a naive forecast?
+Time series models like ARIMA and SARIMA are constructed to understand patterns such as trend, seasonality, and autocorrelation by fitting them to historical data.
+These models can be powerful tools for forecasting.
+However, merely building a model doesn't guarantee its usefulness.
+Determining if a complex SARIMA(1,1,1)(1,1,0,12) model performs better at predicting next month's sales than a simpler ARIMA(2,1,0) model, or even a naive forecast, requires careful assessment.
 This is where model evaluation becomes essential.

 Think about it: the ultimate goal is usually to predict future values, values the model hasn't seen during its training process.
 A model might capture the historical data extremely well, fitting the training points almost perfectly, but fail miserably when asked to extrapolate into the future.
 This phenomenon, known as overfitting, occurs when a model learns the noise and specific quirks of the training data rather than the underlying signal.
 Evaluating a model only on the data it was trained on can be misleadingly optimistic.